C-Accel-CRIPT/cript-excel-uploader/README.md

 ### Guidelines For Modifying The Template
+- **Sheet**
+  - The required sheets are marked as orange.
+  - The optional sheets are marked as grey.
   - The sheet names cannot be renamed.
+- **Column**
- - Columns marked with an asterisk (*) are required.
+  - Columns marked with an asterisk `*` are required.
- - Columns marked with a hash (#) will be ignored.
+  - Columns marked with a hashtag `#` will be ignored.
- - Columns must only use approved key names (see **Column Keys**)
+  - Columns must only use approved key names (see `Column Keys`)
- - All keys are assumed to be using our chosen standard units (see **Key Tables**)
+  - All keys are assumed to be using our chosen standard units (see `Key Tables`)
- - Condition keys can be associated with property keys by using a colon (e.g., density:temp)
+  - Condition keys can be associated with property keys by using a colon (e.g., `density:temperature`)
- - Data can be associated with a property or condition key by using a colon (e.g., density:data)
+  - Data can be associated with a property or condition key by using a colon (e.g., `density:data`)
- - For the **Process Ingredient** sheet, each ingredient must include one or more quantity defintion (see the **Ingredient Quantity** table)
+  - For the `Process Ingredient` sheet, each ingredient must include one or more quantity defintion (see the `Ingredient Quantity` table)

 ### Key Tables